Meet the Good Therapy Team

 Divorce Mediation | Parenting Plans | Financial Planning | Co-Parenting Support | Future-Focused Resolution

-Kerry is passionate about helping couples work through the mediation process with a future-focused, results-orientated mindset.
-As a neutral third party, she believes mediation is an effective method for resolving parenting, settlement, and financial issues in a collaborative manner, on your terms.
-Mediation can help establish a positive foundation for your future.
-Through mediation, you are able to customize your divorce and parenting plan, allowing you to put your needs and your children’s needs first.
+Kerry is passionate about helping couples navigate the mediation process with a future-focused, results-oriented approach.
+As a neutral third party, she views mediation as an effective and collaborative way to resolve parenting, settlement, and financial matters—on your terms.
+Mediation helps establish a strong foundation for the future by allowing couples to customize their divorce and parenting plans while prioritizing their own needs and the well-being of their children.

-Kerry has her Divorce Mediation Certificate from Northwestern University, SPS and also brings over 25 years experience as a Financial Advisor.
-She has assisted couples with financial planning before, during and after the divorce process.
-She recognizes the importance of a good financial plan for each individual as they move forward.
+Kerry holds a Divorce Mediation Certificate from Northwestern University School of Professional Studies and brings over 25 years of experience as a Financial Advisor.
+She has supported couples with financial planning before, during, and after divorce, and understands the importance of creating a clear, individualized financial plan as each person moves forward with confidence.

 Q